KrishnanShwetha/text_classification_project/README.md

 It was interesting to observe that:
 - the female poets from India and America have a high count of using the words 'rights' and  'responsibility'
+- the female poets from India and the male poets from Britain and America have a high count of using the word 'lord'
+- the male poets from India and Britain have a high count of using the word 'protect'
+- the male poets of Britain have a high count of the word 'war'

+In my opinion, my text classification program works quite well, but there are a few problems associated with it that I could have improved for example, the text bodies didn't have the same word count, and some of the poets used different languages for example Hindi,Urdu,French and Spanish.
+Thus, words that meant the same, couldn't be calculated in the similarity index and are thus not accounted for.
+To improve the efficiency of the code, I could have accounted for the word translations, but that would be too time consuming.
+Overall, this was a very nicely devised project and helped me understand the real life applications of the code, such as modern plagiarism devices.

 methods in the program: